 Rail companies will drive lasting change by working together to deliver on these commitments because rail’s partnership of public and private sectors is the best model for delivering for Britain.

 'Britain Runs on Rail' focuses on the ever more important role of the railway in national life, and showing our customers and the public that the railway is working together with a plan to deliver a stronger economy, better customer journeys and more skilled jobs on the railway.

-The Rail Delivery Group has worked with its members to develop this programme, including colleagues from passenger rail, freight operators, Network Rail and the Department for Transport.
+Working in partnership and led by the Rail Delivery Group, this programme will be delivered by our team from passenger rail, freight operators, Network Rail and the Department for Transport.
 Find out more about the organisations that make up the industry:

 - Train companies - the companies that operate passenger rail services